 And finally – Chichen Itza, one of the most famous Mayan sites.
 It was used between the years 500 and 1000.
 This is one of the scoring rings in the ball court.
 The goal was to send a hard latex ball through one of the rings using knees, elbows, and hips.
 It is thought that the losers were used as sacrifices and put to death.
 Having lived all my life in Chicagoland, I think it’s good that this is not a modern practice.

 Campeche is a cool city with a lovely main square.
 There are trolleys that leave at intervals from the square taking people on a tour of the town.
 It also has a wonderful waterfront with a trail for biking or jogging or strolling.
 All along the waterfront are little plazas with nice sculptural touches.
-This statue I first came upon at night when I arrived - what an awesome sight!
-Unfortunately, I never found any info about it, so if anyone knows - clue me in!
+This statue I first came upon at night when I arrived – what an awesome sight!
+Called Monumento al Resurgimiento and honors the spirit and resilience of the local Maya people and indigenous heritage.

 Merida is also a great city and like Campeche, has an European feel.
 It has a great main square for people watching.
 There is also an interesting archeology and history museum along a wide boulevard lined with sculptures.
 This picture is of the entrance to Parque del Centenario.
 The park contains paths for walking, a playground, refreshment stands, rides, and a zoo.